FinTP/fintp_api/README.md

 Running the tests
 -----
-See https://github.com/FinTP/fintp_api/wiki/Running-the-tests for steps required to run the automated tests.
+See [Running the Tests](https://github.com/FinTP/fintp_api/wiki/Running-the-tests) for steps required to run the automated tests.

 Issues
 -----